 1. You can pray!
 Pray for those struggling with this disease.
 Pray for their families.

-2. You can join my team and walk with me on November 21st, 2020 (walk post-poned to the fall due to COVID-19)!
-Click the button on the right hand side to join my team!
+2. You can join my team and walk with me virtually or socially distanced on September 12, 2020!
+Click the button on the right hand side to join my team and walk with me!
 Check out this link for walk day details: http://chapters.lupus.org/site/TR?pg=entry&fr_id=1995

 3. You can donate!